 How to get around Lima: It’s really easy to get around Lima with Uber.
 It’s super cheap and felt pretty safe.
 There are also public transportation in Lima, but if you are only spending 1 day in Lima out of 2 weeks in Peru and Bolivia, I think taking a ride share service is a better option.

-Peru Itinerary Day 2 – Cusco, Peru
+Day 2 of 2 weeks in Peru and Bolivia – Cusco, Peru

 Very different from Lima, Cusco is located in the Andes mountain at a high altitude of 3400m (11k feet).
 If you want to do visit Machu Picchu you have to go to Cusco first either by flying or taking an overnight bus from Lima.
 Cusco is also the gateway of many historical Incan sites.
 If Lima was modern, then Cusco would be ancient but colorful.
 Many people I know have said that they liked Cusco much more than Lima because it’s easy to navigate, it’s tourist friendly, it’s pretty and historical, and it’s “different”.
 This is the reason why I advise spending at least 3 days in the Cusco area during your 2 week Peru and Bolivia itinerary

 Morning: Take an early morning flight from Lima to Cusco to maximize your time to acclimate the altitude in Cusco.
 The Lima to Cusco flight takes about an hour and you will fly over some nice looking mountain ranges.
 There are frequent flights from Lima to Cusco on many airlines.
 I personally flew LAN because they are one of the most reputable airlines in South America (I have a fear of flying so I prefer taking a well known airline)